 I am more an object of curiosity.
 So I simply take friendship where I find it and complement fellow surfers on waves, smile and cheer.
 If possible, I spot the alpha male in the lineup and compliment him on a wave.
 If done right this gets me a nice session.

 This morning as I was doing yoga it came to me that I was like the big diesel truck I used to own.
 In my youth men coveted me and the sight of me made their hearts pound a bit.
 I had all the get-up and go to make anything happen and possessed boundless energy.
 But as the miles and years added up and the shine came off the paint and the door dings increased, it would seem that my value diminished.
 Maintenance increased, the costs of maintenance were far more than I expected, and while the engine might go forever, the brakes and suspension went, and the oil pump gave out.
 Nobody told me it would be like this.

 And yet when I went to sell the truck, I was astonished to find that it had held its value and was still in high demand as this older vehicle was the engine everyone wanted.
 I sold that truck for double what Kelley Bluebook claimed.
 And sure enough, it turns out in middle age I have far more worth and ability than society and social media would suggest.

 …it turns out in middle age I have far more worth and ability than society and social media would suggest.”

 When you notice an older woman surfer sitting quietly and comfortably in the lineup, smile at her, paddle over and get to know her.
 She may not be getting the wave count you are, doing the turns, or the hard drops, but you want to become her in a few years.
 She is your future.

-You want to be the woman who keeps trying her best at her sport, conquers her fears and her limitations every day and does what she truly enjoys.
-This is the worth that you can retain all your life, not a perfect body or remaining at the top of your sport, but rather the ability to participate, to try, and to enjoy it.
+You want to be the woman who keeps trying her best at her sport, conquers her fears and her limitations every day, and does what she truly enjoys.
+This is the worth that you can retain all your life, not a perfect body, or remain at the top of your sport, but rather the ability to participate, to try, and to enjoy it.